rcazzara/seldovia/_people/Cleghorn_William_P.md

 cemetery_plot: 28
 source_file: Cemetery Directory
 ---
-**William P.  Willie Cleghorn** is buried in the Seldovia City Cemetery in plot 28.
-The cause of death is unknown.
+**William P. Cleghorn, "Willie"** was born in Seldovia on February 16, 1902.
+He died in Seldovia on February 8, 1943 and is buried in the Seldovia City Cemetery in Plot #28.

-(Listed as Billy in the City records.
-1980 information Feb 16, 1902 - Feb 8, 1943)

-Beloved "Uncle Willie"1902 - 1943